jesusvillota/TA_Time_Series_Methods/README.md

 ## Exercises

 Practice exercises are integrated into the notebooks.
-For those who want to run the exercises directly in stata, find the do files in the `dofiles` folder.
+For those who want to run the exercises directly in Stata, find the do files in the `dofiles/` folder organized by session.